 color wheels, clocks, and compasses, to ancient pots and decorative beads

-deciphered spelled-form of the word, "idea" and several other English and
+spelled-form of the word, "idea" and several other English and Polish words

-Polish words which relate to circular conceptions, entoptic phenomena, and
+relating to circular conceptions, entoptic phenomena, and ancient symbols.

 |Alignments, 2006, GALERIA AT, Academy of Fine Arts, Poznan, Poland

 |Details of Proto-type, 2000, Mixed Media Installation, New Arts Program